 “Awakening the autonomous healing center, the power to heal oneself, is how I see the value of psychodrama and all forms of therapy.” -Zerka T. Moreno, the co-founder of sociometry, psychodrama, and group psychotherapy

-The Phoenix Center for Experiential Trauma Therapy (PCETT) is a psychotherapy practice located in Media & West Chester, PA specializing in trauma, grief/loss, and addiction.
+The Phoenix Center for Experiential Trauma Therapy (PCETT) is a psychotherapy practice located in Media, PA specializing in trauma, grief/loss, and addiction.
 Dr. Scott Giacomucci is the Founder/Director of the Phoenix Center for Experiential Trauma Therapy, providing trauma treatment, professional training, consultation, and supervision.

-Phoenix Center staff include experiential trauma therapists, Amy Stone, Rachel Longer, Frank LoRiggio, & Hilary Cooke providing psychotherapy services to individuals and multiple weekly trauma therapy groups.
+Phoenix Center staff include experiential trauma therapists, Amy Stone, Rachel Longer, Frank LoRiggio, Hilary Cooke, Haydn Briggs, Heather Baron, & James Casadia providing psychotherapy services to individuals and multiple weekly trauma therapy groups.

 Phoenix Center is recognized as one of the first Experiential Certified Organization (ECO) by the International Society of Experiential Professionals.

 Phoenix Center is a proud organizational member of the American Society of Group Psychotherapy & Psychodrama